downfromthetrees/the_magic_eye/README.md

 - You can reply to a removal message by [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT) with `clear` and it'll remove the image from it's database.
 There's generally no need to do this, except perhaps for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).

 - Because of memory limits on the server, images greater than 6000 pixels in height or width will be ignored

+### Repost removal workflow

+This section is helpful to read if you have a "what happens if" question, particularly about blacklisting.

+Magic Eye is designed so it is easy to override old decisions, let users repost with different titles etc.

+- When a repost is detected, Magic Eye looks at the last submission of that image to figure out what to do.
+- If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings.
+- If the last submission was removed by a moderator...
+  - ...and it is blacklisted: Magic Eye will automatically remove it for you.
+  - ...and it is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

+Because of this, most subreddits will want to blacklist images.
+See [the blacklisting section](#remove-blacklisted-images-enabled-by-default) for how to do it automatically with Toolbox.

 ## Features and Configuration